 Where to take the LSAT?

-Students should expect to take the LSAT remotely for test dates through June 2022.
-Should the option for in-person testing arise later in the year, students can search for an LSAT test center here.
+Students should expect to take the LSAT online via a live-proctored setting during the first half of 2023.
+Should the option for in-person testing resume, you’ll be able to search for an LSAT test center here.
 We’ll be sure to update our guide given any announcements made by the LSAC on in-person testing.